hashchange/backbone.select/readme.md

 ## Model and Collection Interactions

-If you implement a `Selectable` model, the methods on the models and the `MultiSelect` collection will keep each other in sync.
+If you implement a `Backbone.Select.Me` model, the methods on the models and the `Backbone.Select.Many` collection will keep each other in sync.
 That is, if you call `model.select()` on a model, the collection will be notified of the model being selected and it will correctly update the `selectedLength` and fire the correct events.